thiago95macedo/weth/addons/l10n_br_repair/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the Odoo Repair module to adapt it to the Brazilian needs, with this module you have tax data for collection and generation of fiscal documents (NF-e, NFS-e, CF-e, NFC-e and others), calculation Brazilian taxes and contributions (municipal, state and federal).
+This module extends the WETH Repair module to adapt it to the Brazilian needs, with this module you have tax data for collection and generation of fiscal documents (NF-e, NFS-e, CF-e, NFC-e and others), calculation Brazilian taxes and contributions (municipal, state and federal).

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.